rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

 addition of the frost gigas boss in game, savanna hut updates, plant creatures, cyclops, and much more.

-Ongoing work is happening on ship movement, pet commands, Terracota ruins, dwarven quarry, coastal towns, clifftown rework, and axe skills.
-Work is happening to add physics interactions that increase your hight as you're gliding.
-This includes termal and ridge lifts.
+Ongoing work is happening on ship movement, pet commands, Terracotta ruins, dwarven quarry, coastal towns, clifftown rework, and axe skills.
+Work is happening to add physics interactions that increase your height as you're gliding.
+This includes thermal and ridge lifts.

 June's full weekly devlogs: "This Week In Veloren...": [#211][veloren-211], [#212][veloren-212].